smartdevicelink/sdl_hmi_integration_guidelines/docs/VehicleInfo/GetVehicleData/index.md

 !!! note

-In case an application is registered with msg versions earlier than 8.0.0 and HMI does not provide the values for the params of `TireStatus` structure in GetVehicleData_response, SDL provides the default values to the application.
+In case an application is registered with RPC Spec message versions earlier than 8.0.0 and HMI does not provide the values for the params of `TireStatus` structure in GetVehicleData_response, SDL Core provides the default values to the application.

 !!!